Nazaniiin/MyLanguageLearningJourney/README.md

-# Web Programming - Build a webpage using HTML and CSS
+# Build a webpage using HTML and CSS

 This project describes my language learning journey.
 In this website you can read about the languages I am currently learning with my current and desired levels.